Aayushmaan2007/Induction-/README.md

 ‎<br>

 ‎Meanwhile, Peer-to-Peer sessions and interactive classes by senior students and faculty ran in parallel, making learning collaborative and engaging.

+## DAY 5 (5th August, 2025)

+First lecture was  taken by our seniors who taught us some basic of C++ programming language.
+‎<br>

+‎Second lecture was taken by Prof. simranjeet Kaur (BEEE)- We introduce ourself in front of Prof. simranjeet Kaur and discuss about the syllabus we will study in the first semester.
+‎‎<br>

+‎Third lecture was to be taken by Prof. Sukhwinder Singh (maths) but he was absent and the whole lecture was free.
+‎